ilkkamaksy/data-compression-algos/README.md

 `./gradlew run`

-You can use it with the text files and compressed files in the TestData folder.
+You can try it out using the text files in the TestData folder.

 ## Performance tests